PeteManchester/MediaPlayer/README.md

-# MediaPlayer - Java Based Open Home UPnP Media Renderer
+# VertexPlayer - Java Based Open Home UPnP Media Renderer

+Based on MediaPlayer by PeteManchester

 A fully open-source java project that uses the [OpenHome API](http://www.openhome.org/wiki/Oh:Overview) to implement a UPNP Media Renderer.

-The MediaPlayer is Java based and so will work on a wide range of hardware and Operating Systems without the need to provide different install packages or recompile the code.
+VertexPlayer is Java based and so will work on a wide range of hardware and Operating Systems without the need to provide different install packages or recompile the code.

 ## Features

-MediaPlayer provides a large support of OpenHome specific devices as well as standard UPnP devices.
+VertexPlayer provides a large support of OpenHome specific devices as well as standard UPnP devices.

 To playback Media files, [mplayer](http://www.mplayerhq.hu/)